ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 Pre-flight tests involve performing an HCX migration with both the vMotion and bulk migration function to establish a baseline transfer rate.

-## Migration of non-production apps
+## Migration of nonproduction apps
 {: #hcxclient-planning-mig-non-prod-apps}

 Migration of VMs begins with the planned stages of less critical VMs.
 Development and Test teams use internet connectivity for migration and stretched L2 traffic.